 The Gentleman Bat: Reviews are coming in!

-With the official release of The Gentleman Bat only weeks away reviews have started coming in.
+With The Gentleman Bat on sale now, reviews continue to come in.
 Click on the cover here to read them.

 Coming Spring 2015

 Here's a sneak peek of our spring offerings.
 Click on the cover for more information.

 Preparations are going smoothly for a new restaurant in town until the owners realize they are missing a key ingredient.
 Watch what happens when word gets out that tables are needed for opening day.